A STRATEGY GROUNDED IN EXECUTION

 Marketing

-Once I know what the brand is about, I can communicate and create experiences in both the physical and digital worlds to convey that message.
+Once Greg knows what the brand is about, he can communicate and create experiences in both the physical and digital worlds to convey that message.

 Communicating Who You Are